Graduate Diploma in Tertiary Education (Level 7)

-As a graduate of this qualification, you will be able to:
+As a graduate of this qualification, you'll be able to:

 - Practise cultural and bi-cultural competence* and be responsive to diverse needs in everyday practice, using multiple perspectives to construct knowledge and establish meaningful relationships that enable ethical behaviour, open mindedness and agency for change.